Project Rain Barrel

 Installing a rain barrel is one of the easiest ways to reduce your water footprint.
 You’ll save money on water bills by collecting free rainwater to water gardens, trees, and lawns.
 This helps reduce demand for energy-intensive treated tap water, limits stormwater runoff and erosion, and saves water for use during droughts.
 The average homeowner can save up to 1,300 gallons of water every year with a single 55-gallon rain barrel!

-River Network’s Project Rain Barrel helps communities and homeowners across the US and Canada reduce their water footprints by providing FREE materials, support, and promotion for hosting public rain barrel making workshops.
+River Network’s Project Rain Barrel helps communities and homeowners across the U.S. and Canada reduce their water footprints by providing FREE materials, support, and promotion for hosting educational rain barrel making workshops.
 We’ve partnered with the Coca-Cola Foundation, Coca-Cola bottlers, and our member groups since 2011 to connect more than 150 communities across the US and Canada with over 10,000 upcycled rain barrels.
 Watch the introductory video to learn more.

 Find a rain barrel workshop near you